intel-unesp-mcp/infieri2019-session1/README.md

 ### 1.1 Goals ###

-Activities start with a brief overview of the Xeon Phi™ coprocessor hardware and software architecture, followed by a series of practical exercises.
-The exercises will show you some of the tools available for getting information about the Intel® Xeon Phi™ coprocessors and monitor how their internal resources are being used.
+Activities start with a brief overview of the Xeon Phi coprocessor hardware and software architecture, followed by a series of practical exercises.
+The exercises will show you some of the tools available for getting information about the Intel Xeon Phi coprocessors and monitor how their internal resources are being used.
 You will have an introductory contact with the essential tools and configuration options for managing the coprocessor operating environment.